 There are a couple of reasons people choose to water that way.
-Let’s talk about bottom watering plants and the benefit there may be.
+Let’s talk about bottom watering plants and the benefits it has for your plants.

 What is bottom watering?

 Let’s first define bottom watering.
-It simply means your plant is placed in a basin of water and the water is pulled up through the bottom drainage holes.
+A plant stands in a basin of water and the plant draws the water up through the bottom drainage holes.

 Is bottom watering necessary?

-So, you can top water a violet and even rinse off their fuzzy foliage that is collecting dust.
+So, you can top water an African violet and even rinse off its fuzzy foliage that collects dust.
 The key is not to use cold water which will damage the leaves.
-I also don’t let water sit in the crown of the plant which may cause it to rot.
+I also don’t let water sit in the crown of the plant which causes rot.

-Why bottom water?
+Why bottom water plants?

-Flush the soil
+Flush the soil after bottom watering plants

-Have a great week, my plant friends!
+Have a great week, plant friends!